Benzodiazepine Addiction Recovery

 Drug and Alcohol Dependence Assessment

 A doctor or addiction specialist will document your medical history and ask questions about your use of benzos.
 They will assess and potentially diagnose co-occurring disorders like depression, anxiety, or post-traumatic stress disorder.
+This assessment helps determine the best treatment plan for you.

-Detox and Withdrawal Management
+Withdrawal Management Medications

 Behavioral Therapy

-After detox, you’ll begin addressing the core issues that led to benzo abuse.
+In benzo rehab, you’ll begin addressing the core issues that led to benzo abuse.
 You’ll do this through many outlets such as individual therapy, group therapy, and family therapy.
-You may also participate in alternative approaches like art therapy, music therapy, EMDR, or yoga.
+In behavioral therapy, you will work with a therapist to identify triggers and develop coping mechanisms to avoid relapse.

-Addiction treatment has various levels of care.
+Benzodiazepine addiction treatment has various levels of care.
 The one that’s right for you will depend on the severity of your addiction and what is most supportive for your life situation.

 Residential Treatment

-Partial Hospitalization Program
+Partial Hospitalization Program (PHP)

 Intensive Outpatient Program (IOP)

-Recovery Homes
+Sober Living & Recovery Homes

 What Happens After Benzo Treatment?